Login to Complete an Application or to Access Judging Panel

 Grant Review Process

 The grant review begins in February and ends in mid-April.
-After applications are received in February, they will be reviewed by the Donor and Programs Specialist to ensure applicants are eligible to apply and that the application is complete.
+After applications are received in February, they will be reviewed by the Deputy Director to ensure applicants are eligible to apply and that the application is complete.

 After applications are reviewed for eligibility and completion, they will be made anonymous and sent to FSIG review committee.
 Members of the grant review are appointed from each district by the District Vice President.
 Each district is represented on the review committee.
 Furthermore, review committee members evaluate and score each application on the following criteria: